Mount a virtual file system on a Batch pool

 }

-Network File Systems (NFS) can be mounted to pool nodes, allowing traditional file systems to be accessed by Azure Batch.
-This setup can be a single NFS server deployed in the cloud, or an on-premises NFS server accessed over a virtual network.
-NFS mounts support Avere vFXT.
-Avere vFXT is a distributed in-memory cache solution for data-intensive high-performance computing (HPC) tasks, and other standard NFS-compliant interfaces.
-For example, NFS for Azure Blob and NFS for Azure Files.
+You can mount NFS shares to pool nodes to allow Batch to access traditional file systems.
+The setup can be a single NFS server deployed in the cloud or an on-premises NFS server accessed over a virtual network.
+NFS mounts support Avere vFXT, a distributed in-memory cache for data-intensive high-performance computing (HPC) tasks.
+NFS mounts also support other standard NFS-compliant interfaces, such as NFS for Azure Blob and NFS for Azure Files.

 new PoolAddParameter